krrish-dev/INOSEC-Virtual-Manager/README.md

 'search on internet' | it will ask you your query and then search ot on google using your webbrowser

 'search for wekipedia' | it will ask you your query and then it will speak a desired result

+'disable wifi' | it will automatically disable wifi

+'remember my words' | it will save your given words in remember.txt file that you can see in future, the fill will be present where you had save the program [in project folder]

 'please be silent' | it will stop taking voice commands to avoid disturbance in your work, press enter continue